Success Stories

 Success Story: Chloe Baros

-Chloe Baros had worked with a district school board in the Greater Toronto Area for 23 years.
+Chloe Baros had worked with a district school board in Ottawa for 23 years.
 She took great pride in her job as a Sign Language Interpretor and enjoyed helping bright and talented high school students enhance their educational experience and improve their communication skills.

 Shortly after turning 46-years-old, Chloe noticed that her eyesight wasn't as sharp as it used to be.
 She visited her optometrist, expecting that she needed new glasses.
 Her optometrist performed a routine eye exam and noticed some degeneration.
 He referred her to an ophthamologist, who diagnosed her with early onset macular degeneration.